All Articles

 Gatsby is a modern CMS that is well suited for publishing Blog posts.
 However managing a Gatsby Blog is similar to managing a web application and can be difficult for those not familiar with Software Development.

 One of the useful features of Gatsby is that it provides a clean separation between the different stages involved in Web Development.
 For example connecting the blog to a data source, adding features using plugins etc. Features such as Sitemaps, Search Engine Optimization (SEO), Pagination etc can be easily added by installing and configuring plugins.
-In an earlier post I described my experience with migrating my blog to Gatsby.
+In an earlier post I described my experience with migrating a blog to Gatsby.

 Table of contents script

-My Gatsby website is based on the Lumen Starter Theme.
+The Gatsby website is based on the Lumen Starter Theme.
 The theme fetches data from Markdown files using GraphQL.
 It converts the Markdown to HTML and displays the HTML inside React Js template files.

-My Blog was initially based on a custom PHP framework called Pak Php Framework.
+The blog was initially based on a custom PHP framework called Pak Php Framework.
 I had created a script in PHP language for generating table of contents from HTML text.
 I converted this script to JavaScript and used it to generate the table of contents for my new Blog.

-I managed to convert the script and publish it as a NPM module.
+I managed to convert the script and published it as a NPM module.
 The NPM package is called Node.js Table of Contents Generator.
 The script can be used to add table of contents to a Gastby website.
 It can also be used on other headless CMSs.

 The script takes as input article text in HTML format and produces an unordered nested HTML list, which is the table of contents.
 The script also returns updated article text, which includes heading ids.